Skip to content

 Agent AccountThe grant itselfsettings.policy_id on POST /v3/connect/custom

-When a message arrives for an Agent Account, Nylas looks up the grant’s policy_id, evaluates each linked rule in priority order (lowest number first), and applies the first matching action.
+When a message arrives for an Agent Account, Nylas looks up the grant’s policy_id, evaluates each linked inbound rule in priority order (lowest number first), and applies the matching actions.
+When the account issues a send, Nylas evaluates the application’s enabled outbound rules before handing the message to the provider.
+Inbound and outbound rules are isolated: inbound rules never run during sends, and outbound rules never run on receipt, so the stored sent copy isn’t re-evaluated against inbound rules.
 Limits on the policy govern what the account can send and store.

 A policy is the configuration you reuse across many Agent Accounts.
 It contains: